Inverted sugar syrup: Additives

-Commercially prepared hydrochloric-acid catalyzed solutions may be inverted at the relatively low temperature of 50 °C. The optimum pH for acid-catalyzed inversion is 2.15.
+Commercially prepared hydrochloric acid-catalyzed solutions may be inverted at the relatively low temperature of 50 °C. The optimum pH for acid-catalyzed inversion is 2.15.
 As the inversion temperature is increased, the inversion time decreases.
 They are then given a pH neutralization when the desired level of inversion is reached.

 In confectionery and candy making, cream of tartar is commonly used as the acidulant, with typical amounts in the range of 0.15–0.25% of the sugar's weight.
 The use of cream of tartar imparts a honey-like flavor to the syrup.
 After the inversion is completed, it may be neutralized with baking soda using a weight of 45% of the cream of tartar's weight.

 For fermentation

 All constituent sugars (sucrose, glucose, and fructose) support fermentation, so invert sugar solutions of any composition can be fermented.

 Syrup is used to feed microbiological life, which requires oxygen found in the water.
 For example, kombucha is produced by fermenting inverted sugar syrup with tea using a symbiotic culture of bacteria and yeast (SCOBY), and yeast in winemaking is used for ethanol fermentation.
 Cold water can hold more dissolved oxygen than warm water, but granulated sugar does not dissolve easily in cold water.

-Water in a container with wide bottom surface area improves the solubility of the sucrose, which only has to be mixed a few times periodically to form a homogeneous solution.
+Water in a container with wide bottom surface area allows for faster dissolving of the sucrose, which only has to be mixed a few times periodically to form a homogeneous solution.
 Also, a mixer or blender may be used to rotate the sugar, in turns, if necessary.